Tammy Lynn Sytch

 Tamara Lynn Sytch (born December 7, 1972) is an American former professional wrestling personality.
 She is best known for her time at the World Wrestling Federation (WWF, later WWE) under the ring name Sunny between 1995 and 1998.

 Sytch was introduced to the professional industry by her longtime boyfriend Chris Candido, and debuted in the Smoky Mountain Wrestling (SMW) territory in the early 1990s.
 During the later half of the 1990s, Sytch gained mainstream fame within the World Wrestling Federation (WWF, later WWE) as Sunny, becoming one of the most popular figures in the company during the New Generation Era and early Attitude Era.
 WWE widely considers Sunny as their first Diva, and America Online named her the most downloaded celebrity on the internet in 1996.
 After departing the WWF in 1998, she appeared alongside Candido in Extreme Championship Wrestling (ECW) and World Championship Wrestling (WCW).
 After Candido's 2005 death, Sytch was active on the independent circuit until she retired in 2018.
 Lauded as one of the greatest managers in WWE history, she was inducted into the WWE Hall of Fame in 2011.

-Since 2012, Sytch has been arrested and incarcerated several times, including multiple arrests for driving under the influence.
-In November 2023, she was sentenced to seventeen and a half years in prison on DUI and manslaughter-related charges stemming from a March 2022 incident.
+Since 2012, Sytch has been arrested and incarcerated several times, including multiple arrests for driving under the influence (DUI).
+In November 2023, she was sentenced to seventeen and a half years in prison on DUI and manslaughter-related charges stemming from a fatal March 2022 crash.
 Although lauded as having "redefined the role of women in WWE", various commentators have noted how her personal controversies have impacted her legacy.

 Early life

-Sytch was born to parents of American and Russian origin.
+Tamara Lynn Sytch was born on December 7, 1972, to parents of American and Russian origin.
 Sytch grew up in a strict family, with a father retired from the United States Navy.
 Raised in Old Bridge Township, New Jersey, Sytch graduated from Cedar Ridge High School in 1990.
 Upon entering Smoky Mountain Wrestling in 1993, her fictional "in-character" storyline presented her as having come from studying pre-law at Wellesley College in Massachusetts.
 She then switched to pre-med at the University of Tennessee, with the ambition to be a plastic or orthopedic surgeon.
 During her first year of college, she worked as a freelance photographer.